Resident234/php.net/pages/www.php.net_functions.arguments.php.md

 Both options suck.

 The best approach, it seems to me, is to always use a sentinel like null as the default value of an optional argument.
-This way, callers like g and g&apos;s clients have many options, and furthermore, callers always know how to omit arguments so they can omit one in the middle of the parameter list.
+This way, callers like g and g's clients have many options, and furthermore, callers always know how to omit arguments so they can omit one in the middle of the parameter list.